VIC.GOV.AU | Policy and Advisory Library

 The election process must take place in Term 4 each year as follows:

-• The SEIL (or SEIL nominee) emails all network members to call for nominations for the position of network chair, with a clear closing date for nominations.
+• The SEIL (or SEIL nominee) emails all school network members to call for nominations for the position of school network chair, with a clear closing date for nominations.
 Principals may self-nominate for the position.

 • The election must be conducted by secret ballot at a Term 4 meeting.

-• Each school in the network is entitled to one vote with the school principal (or acting principal) eligible to vote.
+• Each school in the school network is entitled to one vote with the school principal (or acting principal) eligible to vote.

 • Principals who are unable to attend the election meeting may lodge a proxy vote by informing the SEIL (or SEIL nominee) of their preferred candidate in writing at least 24 hours prior to the election.

-• The SEIL counts the votes with a scrutineer nominated and agreed to by the network and declares the result of the election.
+• The SEIL counts the votes with a scrutineer nominated and agreed to by the school network and declares the result of the election.

-• Where the vote is tied, the Area Executive Director has the casting vote.
+• Where the vote is tied, the area executive director has the casting vote.

 • The result of the vote is binding.

-• The SEIL will inform School Performance Division via school.networks@education.vic.gov.au of the network chair appointment to ensure timely HR and payroll notification.
+• The SEIL will inform School Performance Division via school.networks@education.vic.gov.au of the school network chair appointment to ensure timely HR and payroll notification.

 Tenure

-The network chair is appointed for one year, with appointments commencing on 1 January and concluding on 31 December.
-Current and former network chairs may re-nominate and the maximum consecutive tenure is 3 years.
+The school network chair is appointed for one year, with appointments commencing on 1 January and concluding on 31 December.
+Current and former school network chairs may re-nominate and the maximum consecutive tenure is 3 years.

 Leave arrangements

-• leave for 2 weeks or less – covered by internal arrangements decided by the network executive
+• leave for 2 weeks or less – covered by internal arrangements decided by the school network executive

-• leave for more than 2 weeks – an acting network chair must be selected from the network executive
+• leave for more than 2 weeks – an acting network chair must be selected from the school network executive

-• the SEIL will inform School Performance Division via school.networks@education.vic.gov.au immediately of acting network chair arrangements to ensure timely HR and payroll notification.
+• the SEIL will inform School Performance Division via school.networks@education.vic.gov.au immediately of acting school network chair arrangements to ensure timely HR and payroll notification.

-Acting arrangements cease on the date the network chair resumes duty, or on 31 December, whichever occurs first.
+Acting arrangements cease on the date the school network chair resumes duty, or on 31 December, whichever occurs first.

 Resignations

-A network chair resigning from the position must be replaced by an acting network chair (selected through an expression of interest) until the Term 4 election process commences.
+A school network chair resigning from the position must be replaced by an acting network chair (selected through an expression of interest) until the Term 4 election process commences.

-The SEIL (or nominee) will email the principals of the network to call for nominations via an expression of interest.
-Principals may self-nominate for the acting network chair position.
+The SEIL (or nominee) will email the principals of the school network to call for nominations via an expression of interest.
+Principals may self-nominate for the acting school network chair position.
 The SEIL will form a panel to select the best candidate for the position according to the principles of merit.

-Network chair gratuity allowance
+School network chair gratuity allowance

-Network chairs receive a gratuity of $10,000 (pre-tax) per year.
+School network chairs receive a gratuity of $10,000 (pre-tax) per year.
 This is paid through a fortnightly allowance as part of their salary.

-Professional learning for network chairs
+Professional learning for school network chairs

-The network executive
+The school network executive

 Role and responsibilities

-The members of the network executive:
+The members of the school network executive:

 • focus collaboration on the effective implementation of the FISO 2.0 Improvement Cycle, including supporting the establishment of CoPs